June 13, 2015 was

 the 3rd Annual UTW Day …

-… and many of the previous years’ organizers as well as new participants took part by organizing event is their cities.
+… and many of the previous years’ organizers as well as new participants took part by organizing events in their hometowns.

 In 2015, we had 10 events on 4 continents, in Asia, Oceania, Europe, and North America, including our flagship event at the UTW Headquarters in Los Angeles.